davidlindet/bowsmanager/README.md

 * v1 : manage clients, collections and bows
 * v1.1 : add attachments for collections and bows
+* v1.1a : add bow number.
+When you add a bow to a collection a number is generate to identify it.

 --
 TABLES STRUCTURES V1